moredip/blog.thepete.net/source/_posts/2017-04-17-advice-for-the-founding-engineer-part-one.markdown

 categories:
 ---

-As a founding engineer at a new startup you are tasked with getting an initial product out of the door ASAP while still supporting what comes after the MVP.
-Those two goals are somewhat in tension.
-You are regularly confronted with decisions where you must strike the right balance between the two.
-Basing decisions on a consistent set of guiding principles will help you to strike that balance consistently.
+The founding engineer at a new startup carries a heavy weight upon their shoulders.
+Technical decisions made at this early stage resonate for a long time.
+Beginnings are such delicate times, as they say.
+Compounding this is an underlying tension inherent to every young enterprise - we must get an initial product out of the door ASAP but still support what comes *after* the MVP.
+Navigating this treacherous terrain is best achieved by consistent application of some guiding principles.

-I've condensed my opinions on how to succeed as a founding engineer into 3 core maxims which will help guide your decision-making.
-In this series of posts I'll introduce each maxim and then elaborate with some more concrete rules of thumb that emerge from these maxims.
+Witnessing these early decisions - and how they eventually play out! - has led me to 3 core maxims which I believe will serve the founding engineer well.
+In this series of posts I'll introduce each maxim along with some more concrete guidance that emerges from these maxims.

 We'll start off with my first maxim - "You'll Never Know Less Than You Know Right Now".
 In later posts I'll cover the other two: "Optimize For Iteration" and "Boring Is Good".